Vasily Sedlyar: Biography

 He was arrested at his home in Kharkiv by the NKVD, in 1936, on charges of espionage and counterrevolutionary activities; based on a trip to Germany, France and Italy that he had taken with Boychuk in 1927.
-He was taken to a prison in Kiev, confessed under torture and was executed by firing squad on 13 July 1937, along with Boychuk and the painter Ivan Padalka.
+He was taken to a prison in Kyiv, confessed under torture and was executed by firing squad on 13 July 1937, along with Boychuk and the painter Ivan Padalka.
 He was rehabilitated in 1958.

 In 2009 the publishing house, Dukh i Litera, issued a new edition of Kobzar by Taras Shevchenko, with all eighteen of Sedliar's original illustrations, some in color.
 That same year, an exhibition of his surviving works was held at the National Art Museum of Ukraine.